How To Make Your Own Stretch Bracelets

 Finally, when it comes to trimming the ends of the elastic, I have a set of small jewelry making tools, and the wire cutting tool makes a great snipping tool for cleanly cutting the ends of the elastic to finish up the bracelet.
 I’ve used these little tools on so many occasions for other things around the house too.
 A couple times my menfolk have laughed when I come with my little itty bitty pliers or snippers to help them fix something, but my jewelry tools can get in small places that their regular sized tools can’t (so there, hmmph!!)

 And then another bracelet was complete!
 I thought this turquoise one looked nice with another white bracelet I had made.

-It’s Hard To Stop Making Stretch Bracelets!
+It’s Fun To Find Beads For Stretch Bracelets!

 Part of the fun of making stretch bracelets is that they’re a pretty quick and simple project so it’s easy to make a bunch, and it can be stylish to wear a bunch of them together too.
 Plus when you’re at the store there are so many pretty colors to choose from, it’s hard not to want to buy dozens of beads.

 I ended up buying six strands of beads on sale at Michaels Crafts (I used 8mm size), plus I scored a few cute charms from a clearance rack.
 Then I rummaged through the beads in my craft stash and found some accent beads and spacer beads I could use.
 I ended up with six pretty new bracelets – PLUS – two simple bonus bracelets that I quickly strung together from the leftover beads.
 Eight new bracelets altogether!